 Specifically, I will address the CPI Commission recommendations to BLS.
 There are 12 recommendations described in section VIII of our report.
-As Professor Boskin stated a few moments ago, the
+As Professor Boskin stated a few moments ago, the over-arching recommendation is that BLS should establish a costof-living index as its objective in measuring consumer prices.

-The primary reason for this recommendation is that a cost-of-living index is what is needed for the main purposes for which today's

-CPI is currently being used.
+The primary reason for this recommendation is that a cost-of-living index is what is needed for the main purposes for which today's CPI is currently being used.